rehive/docs-portal/content/extensions/mass-send/core-resources.md

 ### Transactions

-Each batch contains set of transactions.
+Each batch contains a set of related transactions.
+These correlate to transactions in the Platform, where they are applied to the Platform ledger.